Appdynamics/redis-monitoring-extension/README.md

-# AppDynamics Monitoring Extension for use with Redis
+# Redis Monitoring Extension for AppDynamics

 ## Use Case
 Redis is an in memory key-value data store used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets,